3 Meanings

-As down the glen one Easter morn
+'Twas down the glen one Easter morn

-To a city fair rode I
+To a city fair rode I.

-There armed lines of marching men
+When armed line of marching men

-In squadrons passed me by
+In squadrons passed me by.

-No fife did hum, no battle drum
+No pipes did hum, no battle drum

-Did sound its dred tattoo
+Did sound its loud tattoo

-Rang out through the foggy dew
+Rang out in the foggy dew.

 Right proudly high over Dublin town

-They hung out the flag of war
+They hung out a flag of war.

 'Twas better to die 'neath an Irish sky

-Than at Suvla or Sud el Bar
+Than at Suvla or Sud el Bar.

 And from the plains of Royal Meath

-Strong men came hurrying through
+Strong men came hurrying through;

-While Brittania's huns with theirlong-range guns
+While Brittania's huns with their great big guns

-Sailed in through the foggy dew
+Sailed in through the foggy dew.

-'Twas Brittania bade our wild geese go
+'Twas England bade our wild geese go

-That small nations might be free
+That small nations might be free.

 But their lonely graves are by Suvla's waves